 - Strengthen Traditional Owners roles in environmental decision-making and action.

 Project proposals include:

-- Werribee water supply reconfiguration led by Greater Western Water and the Department of Environment, Land, Water and Planning
+- Werribee water supply reconfiguration led by Greater Western Water and the Department of Energy, Environment and Climate Action (DEECA)

 - West Werribee recycled water scheme expansion led by Greater Western Water

 - Western Irrigation Network led by Greater Western Water